 Planned: more manuscripts and research projects to be conducted and finalised

-• demonstrate through a dissertation the ability to make a significant contribution to the formation of knowledge through his or her own research
+• Demonstrate through a dissertation the ability to make a significant contribution to the formation of knowledge through his or her own research

 Carried out: